When Only the Final Text Survives: Implicit Execution Tracing for Multi-Agent Auditing: Method

 Here, $\mathcal{H}_t$ incorporates the temporal history of scores, and $\tau$ is a sensitivity threshold.
 This formulation uses token-level signals to detect segment boundaries, where transitions are triggered by changes in relative alignment scores between competing agents.

-\paragraph{Robustness to Metadata Loss.} To evaluate the restorative utility of our method, we consider an \textbf{adversarial obfuscator} $\mathcal{A}_{obf}$ that simulates metadata-independent scenarios by stripping agent identifiers and segment boundaries.
-Let $\Phi(G, \mathcal{L})$ be the performance of a downstream model $G$ (e.g., error attribution) given a full-metadata log $\mathcal{L}$.
-Our objective is to ensure the \textit{attribution consistency}:
+\paragraph{Robustness to Metadata Loss.} To evaluate the restorative utility of our method, we consider a \textbf{metadata obfuscation operator} $\mathcal{O}$ that simulates metadata-deprived conditions by stripping agent identifiers and segment boundaries.
+Let $\Phi(G, Y)$ be the performance of a downstream model $G$ (e.g., error attribution) given a fully annotated output sequence $Y$.
+Our objective is to ensure \textit{attribution consistency}:

-where $\text{Rec}$ is the reconstruction function powered by our estimated attribution $\hat{g}$.
-This formulation characterizes our method as a robust backbone that maintains the diagnostic power of downstream tasks even under severe information obfuscation.
+where $\mathrm{Rec}$ is the reconstruction function powered by our estimated attribution $\hat{g}$.
+This formulation characterizes our method as a robust backbone that maintains the diagnostic power of downstream tasks even under severe metadata loss.

-\paragraph{Log Structural Validation.} To evaluate the consistency of the recovered attribution, we construct a transition graph $\hat{G} = (\mathcal{A}, \hat{\mathcal{E}})$ from the recovered segment sequence.
+\paragraph{Transition Structure Validation.} To evaluate the consistency of the recovered attribution, we construct a transition graph $\hat{G} = (\mathcal{A}, \hat{\mathcal{E}})$ from the recovered segment sequence.
 An edge $(a^{(i)}, a^{(j)}) \in \hat{\mathcal{E}}$ is added whenever a segment attributed to agent $a^{(i)}$ is followed by a segment attributed to agent $a^{(j)}$, where $i \neq j$.
-This graph captures the transition structure induced by the output log, rather than reconstructing the underlying communication topology, which may be partially unobserved or concurrent.
+This graph captures the transition structure induced by the output sequence, rather than reconstructing the underlying communication topology, which may be partially unobserved or concurrent.